From our contributor: Modern Boca Social Mom

 Follow age restrictions on sites like Facebook.
 Right now the minimum age to sign up is 13.
 You might think it isn’t a big deal for your child to have an account, but there are ads that pop up that are not suitable for children.
 Plus, some private information could be given to advertisers.
 It is also a violation of Facebook’s terms to provide false information for a Facebook account.

 Place time restrictions on your child’s internet use and discuss internet usage rules with them.
 This will make it easier for them to know what is expected and for you to watch what they are doing.
 You can set up your computer to block certain websites and block out the internet completely.
+Did you know that some internet providers automatically block inappropriate or adult content?
+Protecting children from harm online is a huge concern in today’s world and something that the best internet service providers such as the ones linked endeavor towards.

 Communication is key.
 When your children are old enough to start using social media, educate them on the correct way to use it.
 Be sure they know what cyber bulling is and what to do if they feel like it is happening to them or someone they know.